aditya8242/ini/README.md

 There are two very easy ways to include this INI library in your project.
 You can simply add the `ini.c` and `ini.h` to your project, or you can include the project via CMake submodule and add the static library to your target.
-If you don't understand the first, do the second :)
+If you don't understand the latter, go with the former :)

 ## Documentation